 BJThe role of the nance was traditionally played by a straight actor playing effeminate.
 But now you have word getting out with Chauncey that you have a gay actor playing a campy gay stereotype onstage.
 The straights can laugh at it, but they don’t want to see it in real life.
 Yes, he is allowed to be what he is onstage but don’t dare bring that in to personal life – as he is told.
 And it is a bit of a tragicomedy because of his Pollyanna attitude about politics, and that everything is going to be OK.
 It backfires on him.

-The nance goes into the closet after this period.
+As a general character, the nance goes into the closet after this period.
 But there were actors who still portrayed that type: Charles Nelson Reilly, Paul Lynde, Benny Hill.
 But then he comes out of the closet again with La Cage aux Folles,Will & Grace, Modern Family.
 In fact, it’s an irony that Nathan Lane played this somewhat tragic comic in The Nance on Broadway [he was nominated for a Tony, and it was broadcast on PBS’ Live from Lincoln Center].
 Yet essentially, Lane plays a contemporary version of the nance on Modern Family.

 BJYes, so life’s imitating art here.
 It is coming into our mainstream more, and we’re accepting it more.
 And I think as these characters are regularly seen in movies and sitcoms as just another character, not necessarily as ‘that gay character’ —